HealthyMarshmallow/android_packages_apps_TurboOTA/README.md

 TurboOTA
 -------
-A very simple OTA checker with Android Settings look and feel.
+A very simple OTA checker with Android settings look and feel.

 How it works
 ------------